 The Germany international underwent an operation on his right ankle in June, but the problem has flared up again and will keep Schweinsteiger out until the new year.

-Media reports over the weekend cast doubts about Schweinsteiger's ability to return from his latest setback, having suffered four similar issues in the past year.
+Media reports over the weekend poured doubts over Schweinsteiger's ability to return from his latest setback, having suffered four similar issues in the past year.

-However, the club insists the 29-year-old will be back in peak fitness when he returns after the German mid-season break.
+However, the club insist the 29-year-old will be back in peak fitness when he returns after the German mid-season break.

 "Bastian Schweinsteiger's fitness for the year 2014 is not endangered in any respect."